Hybrid safe-strong rules for efficient optimization in lasso-type problems: Introduction

-A separate line of research has sought to develop {\em safe} rules that are guaranteed not to discard any active features.
+To avoid this problem, other researchers sought to develop {\em safe} rules that are guaranteed not to discard any active features.
 These rules are usually based on exploiting geometric properties of the dual formulation of the lasso problem.
 Their main idea is to bound the dual optimal solution $\widehat{\bt}(\lambda)$ of the lasso (formally defined in Section~\ref{sect_safe}) within a compact region $\boldsymbol \Theta$.
 Then given a feature $\x_j$, its coefficient estimate $\widehat{\beta}_j$ is guaranteed to be 0 if $\sup_{\bt \in \boldsymbol \Theta} |\x_j^T \bt| < \lambda$.
 This assertion is implied by the KKT condition: $|\x_j^T \bt(\lambda) | < \lambda \Rightarrow \beta_j = 0$ \citep{boyd2004convex}.
 The pioneering work in this direction is the SAFE rule developed by El Ghaoui et al. \citep{ghaoui2010safe}.
-The smaller the region $\boldsymbol \Theta$, the more efficient the safe rule is; this has motivated other more powerful rules such as the EDPP rules \citep{JMLR:v16:wang15a}, the Dome test \citep{xiang2012fast}, and the Sphere tests \citep{xiang2011learning, Xiang2016lassoScreen}, which shrink $\boldsymbol \Theta$ according to different strategies.
+The smaller the region $\boldsymbol \Theta$, the more features will be discarded and more efficiency gained; this has motivated other more powerful rules such as the EDPP rules \citep{JMLR:v16:wang15a}, the Dome test \citep{xiang2012fast}, and the Sphere tests \citep{xiang2011learning, Xiang2016lassoScreen}, which shrink $\boldsymbol \Theta$ according to different strategies.

+A separate line of research has sought to develop ``strong'' rules that are more powerful at discarding features than safe rules and for which violations are unlikely, but possible.
+This idea was initially proposed by \citet{tibshirani2012strong}, who developed \textit{sequential strong rules} (SSR) based upon the Karush-Kuhn-Tucker (KKT) conditions for the lasso problem along with an assumption of ``unit-slope'' bound.
+The main idea is that we are still solving the original optimization problem, but we can skip certain calculations that are likely to be unnecessary, thereby reducing computational burden.
+However, because it is possible for these rules to incorrectly discard active features, a post-convergence KKT checking step is required in order to guarantee the correctness of the solution.

 In this paper, we propose combining safe and strong rules, yielding \textit{hybrid safe-strong rules} (HSSR) for discarding features in lasso-type problems.
 The key of HSSR is to incorporate \textit{simple yet safe} rules into SSR so as to remove a large amount of unnecessary post-convergence KKT checking on features that can be eliminated by safe rules.
 As a result, this paper will demonstrate that the total computing time for solving the lasso using these hybrid rules is substantially reduced compared to using either safe or strong rules alone.
 Furthermore, the idea of HSSR provides a rather general feature screening framework since (i) in principle any safe rule can be combined with SSR, resulting in a more powerful rule; and (ii) HSSR can be easily extended to other lasso-type problems, either with different loss functions or different regularization terms.
 In this paper we focus on three types of lasso problems with quadratic loss, namely, the standard lasso, the group lasso, and the elastic net.